 We consider two metrics: the weighted average of the stage-specific allocation matching ($M$) and overall allocation matching ($\Tilde{M}$) over all the stages of the study.
 By matching, we mean the matching of treatment allocation between the method under consideration and an ``oracle'' method.
 The oracle method assumes that the Q-functions are correctly specified and the true values of the model parameters are known.
 Thus, the oracle DTR $d^{\psi_{oracle}}$ can allocate the best treatments over all the stages.
-To balance the different number of subjects across the different stages, the weighted average of the stage-specific allocation matching is defined as, $M = \frac{\sum_{j=1}^{J} n_jM_j}{\sum_{j=1}^{J} n_j}$, where $n_j$ denotes the number of patients at the $j^{th}$ stage, $M_j = P[d_j^{\hat\psi}(H_j) = d_j^{\psi_{oracle}}(H_j)]$ is the probability of allocation matching with the oracle at stage $j$ and $d_j^{\hat\psi}$ is the estimated DTR from the method under consideration.
-Similarly, the overall allocation matching is defined as, $\Tilde{M} = P[d^{\hat\psi} = d^{\psi_{oracle}}]$ which denotes the probability of allocation matching over all the stages of the study for a subject.
+To balance the different number of subjects across the different stages, the weighted average of the stage-specific allocation matching is defined as $M = \frac{\sum_{j=1}^{J} n_jM_j}{\sum_{j=1}^{J} n_j}$, where $n_j$ denotes the number of patients at the $j^{th}$ stage, $M_j = P[d_j^{\hat\psi}(H_j) = d_j^{\psi_{oracle}}(H_j)]$ is the probability of allocation matching with the oracle at stage $j$ and $d_j^{\hat\psi}$ is the estimated DTR from the method under consideration.
+Similarly, the overall allocation matching is defined as $\Tilde{M} = P[d^{\hat\psi} = d^{\psi_{oracle}}]$, which denotes the probability of allocation matching over all the stages of the study for a subject.

 In this simulation study, we consider a three-stage ($J=3$) SMART design with 300 patients.
-At the end of each stage, those who are not doing well (called nonresponders) proceed to the next stage ($j$ to $j+1$), others who are doing well (called responders) proceed to a followup phase and exit the main study.
-Define $R_1$ and $R_2$ as the response indicators which takes 0 for nonresponder and 1 for responder at the end of first and second stages, respectively.
+Recall that, at the end of each stage, nonresponders proceed to the next stage ($j$ to $j+1$), and responders proceed to a follow-up phase and exit the main study.
+As defined in Section \ref{Non-covg_Q-Pena}, $R_1$ and $R_2$ are the response indicators.
 Here, we generate $R_1$ and $R_2$ using a Bernoulli distribution with success probability 0.38 and 0.18, respectively.
-These values are obtained from the sequenced treatment alternatives to relieve depression (STAR*D) trial; our simulation study follow the same structure of this trial \citep{rush04}.
+These values are obtained from the sequenced treatment alternatives to relieve depression (STAR*D) trial; our simulation study follows the same structure as this trial \citep{rush04}.

 The stage-specific outcomes are generated as \citep{Chak_2016},